Introduction to CMX Analytics

-The CMX analytics is a system that provides a set of data analytic tools packaged for analyzing Wi-Fi device location that comes from the MSE.
-The CMX analytics service is part of advanced location service, which has been integrated into the MSE in Release 7.4.
+CMX analytics is a system that provides a set of data analytic tools packaged for analyzing Wi-Fi device locations that comes from the Mobility Services Engine (MSE).
+The CMX analytics service is part of advanced location service, that was integrated into the MSE in Release 7.4.

 When a wireless device is enabled in a network, it transmits probe request packets to identify the wireless network in its vicinity.
 Even after connecting to the access point in the WLAN, the client devices continue to transmit probe request packets to identify other access points for better quality of service.
 The access point gathers the request and the associated Receiver Signal Strength Indicator (RSSI) from the various wireless devices and forwards them to the Wireless LAN Controller (WLC).
 The controller then forwards this information to the MSE for analysis.

 The basic data that is collected from various APs, when analyzed, produces information and knowledge about the movement and behavior patterns of people who are using Wi-Fi devices in the building.
 For example, the building can be an airport, shopping mall, city center, and so on.

 - Estimates the number of visitors, the amount of time they spend, and the frequency of their visits within a venue.

 - Provides detailed insight into the behavior patterns of people moving and interacting within a venue.